 - Work to increase the level of student input in all aspects of Fond du Lac Tribal and Community College operation and development;

 - Work towards consensus in decision making when possible and practice sensitivity to the minority view.

 Students are encouraged to contact their Senate representatives with any concerns or questions.
 Senate meetings are open to all.
 Meeting notices, agendas, and minutes are posted on the Senate bulletin board outside Room 242.
 The Senate office is in Room 249 and the Senate mailbox is in Room 242, also known as the club meeting room, across from the student lounge.

 Student Senate Offices:

 Officers are elected by a plurality vote of the student body.
-Elections for the academic year take place in the fall.
+Elections for the academic year take place in the spring.
 All students enrolled in one or more credit may cast one vote for each office.

 Requirements for Candidacy

 Officer candidates shall have a 2.0 cumulative grade point average on a 4.0 scale or better at the date of elections from their institution or their high school.
 In the case of transfer or first-time students with no GPA, the Senate may choose to verify or waive the requirement with a majority vote.
 Candidates for the presidency shall have completed two semesters of study at FDLTCC at the time they assume office.